georgeadamson/breakpoints-js/README.md

 Tiny css & script to sync CSS Media Query Breakpoints to Javascript.

 You define the names of your breakpoints in your CSS media queries.
-JS exposes them as classes on the <html> element.
+JS exposes them as classes on the &lt;html&gt; element.

 If you choose to include the breakpoints.js in your project you can test things like this window.breakpoints.small === true and bind to a custom *breakpoint* event.